-The projector beeps and the power light flashes green as the projector warms up.
-The projector lamp comes on in about 45 seconds and the power light stays green.
+The projector beeps and the Power light flashes green as the projector warms up.
+The projector lamp comes on in a few seconds.
+When the Power light stops flashing, you're ready to start.

-- If you're using a computer, you should see your computer display projected after a moment or two.
-If not, you need to select the image source.
-See page 32. - (Windows only: If you see a message saying that it has found a plug-and-play monitor, click Cancel.) - If you're projecting a video, press the Source Search button on the projector or remote control to switch to your video source.
-Then press the Play button on your DVD player or other device. - If you are prompted to enter a password, see page 66.
+- 6. If you don't see your image, press the Source Search button on the projector or remote control repeatedly until you see it. - (Windows only: If you see a message saying that Windows has found a plug-and-play monitor, click Cancel.) - 7.
+If you are prompted to enter a password, see page 66.